alex9849/CocktailPi/README.md

 # Demo
 A demo can be found here: https://cocktailmaker-demo.liggesmeyer.net/
 User: Admin
 Password: 123456

+# Installation
+An installation tutorial can be found here: https://cocktailpi.org/install/

 # Call to action
 Developing the software for this cocktail machine took a lot of time, and I still have features in mind that I want to implement.
 The cocktail maker software doesn’t send any data to me or other third parties, so I don’t get any feedback when someone is using the software.
 If you like the project, please consider giving it a „star“ on GitHub so that I can see that people are using it.
 Alternatively, I would also appreciate donations.
 The latter can be done here: https://github.com/sponsors/alex9849

 # Build the hardware

-You can find a more detailed instruction with an example list of building parts on my website: https://alexander.liggesmeyer.net/portfolio/cocktailmaker/#build-the-hardware
+You can find a more detailed instruction with an example list of building parts on the project website: https://cocktailpi.org/building-instructions/

 In order to use this machine in a useful way, you need to build your own hardware.
-In simple words produces the Cocktail-Maker-Software different recipes by controlling a relay board, that opens or closes the electronic circuit for multiple pumps, which pump the different liquids into the glass.
+CocktailPi produces recipes by controlling a relay board, that opens or closes the electronic circuit for multiple pumps, which pump the different liquids into the glass.
+It is also possible to use stepper motors instead or dc motors.
 The user can add new pumps in the webinterface, where he has to specify a GPIO-Pin for every pump and how long that pumps needs to pump exactly one centiliter in milliseconds.
 You can build your machine as you like.
 The only important thing